 Responsible Tenant Reward

-Letters to let you know if you have qualified for this year's reward will be landing on doormats soon - although please be patient due to the current capacity of the Royal Mail.
+Letters to let you know if you have qualified for this year's Responsible Tenant Reward will be landing on doormats at the end of November / early December.

 There's no need to contact us before you have received your letter.
 And when you do, this will have on it all the information you need - whether you have been successful or not - including how to have your reward refunded if you choose to do so.